 This course is a complete study of the operation, service, and repair of heating and air conditioning systems.
-The operation of detailed state-of-the-art equipment for diagnosing and repairing these systems without Automotive Air Conditioning.
+The This course is designed to prepare students to properly operation of detailed state-of-the-art equipment for diagnosing and repairing these systems without ignition, and emissions systems that can cause high endangering the environment will be covered.
+(Class meets emissions, poor fuel economy, and/or poor drivability.
+Co- days 69-75 of the second semester.)
+Co-requisite AST 170 Automotive Air Conditioning.